canjs/canjs/docs/can-guides/commitment/recipes/cta-bus-map/cta-bus-map.md

 - __How to verify it works__ - How to make sure the solution works if it's not obvious.
 - __The solution__ — The solution to the problem.

+## Setup ##

+__START THIS TUTORIAL BY CLONING THE FOLLOWING JS Bin__:

+> Click the `JS Bin` button.
+The JSBin will open in a new window.
+In that new window, under `File`, click `Clone`.

+<a class="jsbin-embed" href="https://jsbin.com/xumeboy/embed?html,js,output">CanJS Bus Demo on jsbin.com</a>

+This JS Bin has initial prototype HTML and CSS which is useful for getting the application to look right.

 ### What you need to know

 There's nothing to do in this step.
 The JSBin is already setup with:

-- a _basic_ CanJS setup
+- A _basic_ CanJS setup.
-- a promise that resolves when the google maps has loaded
+- A promise that resolves when the Google Maps has loaded.
-- some variables useful to make requests to get bus routes and locations
+- Some variables useful to make requests to get bus routes and locations.

 Please read on to understand the setup.